Competition between shared autonomous vehicles and public transit: A case study in Singapore: Literature Review

-First, \textsc{av} and \textsc{pt} can be complementary and integrated.
-A\textsc{v} and \textsc{pt} can be cooperative in a way that \textsc{av} is integrated as a part of \textsc{pt} system for social welfare.
-In line with this assumption, \citet{ruch2018autonomous} used a simulation model to analyze whether \textsc{av} can substitute the rural \textsc{pt} lines.
-It was shown that such a service can operate at a lower cost and with a higher service level when the \textsc{pt} lines are short and are underutilized.
-Similarly, \citet{shen2018integrating} designed an \textsc{av}--\textsc{pt} integration system with \textsc{am}o\textsc{d} as an alternative to low-demand bus routes, which showed that the integrated system has the potential of enhancing service quality, occupying fewer road resources and being financially sustainable.
-Another cooperative scenario is the multi-modality between \textsc{av} and \textsc{pt}.
-For example, \citet{yap2016preferences} conducted a stated preference survey to analyze the use of automated vehicles as egress of train trips.
-They found that \textsc{av} is a good alternative to the first-class train passengers. \citet{liang2016optimizing} used an integer programming model to study \textsc{av} as a last-mile connection to train trips, which showed that using automated taxis can reduce the pick-up cost and improve profit. \citet{vakayil2017integrating} proposed a hybrid transit system where \textsc{am}o\textsc{d} serves as the first- and last-mile feeder for the subway.
-The results show that an integrated system can provide up to a 50\% reduction in total vehicle miles traveled.
-These studies provide sufficient analysis toward the \textsc{av}--\textsc{pt} integration relationship.
-Also, the co-operation strategies for \textsc{av} and \textsc{pt} are also designed \citep{salazar2018interaction}.
+First, AV and PT can be complementary and integrated.
+AV and PT can be cooperative in a way that AV is integrated as a part of the PT system for social welfare.
+In line with this assumption, \citet{ruch2018autonomous} used a simulation model to analyze whether AV can substitute the rural PT lines.
+They found such a service can operate at a lower cost and with a higher service level when the PT lines are short and are underutilized.
+Similarly, \citet{shen2018integrating} designed an AV--PT integration system with AMoD as an alternative to low-demand bus routes, which showed that the integrated system has the potential to enhance service quality, occupying fewer road resources and being financially sustainable.
+Another cooperative scenario is the multi-modality between AV and PT.
+For example, \citet{yap2016preferences} conducted a stated preference survey to analyze the use of automated vehicles as the egress mode of train trips.
+They found that AV is a good alternative for first-class train passengers. \citet{liang2016optimizing} used an integer programming model to study AV as a last-mile connection to train trips, which showed that using automated taxis can reduce the pick-up cost and improve profits. \citet{vakayil2017integrating} proposed a hybrid transit system where AMoD serves as the first- and last-mile feeder for the subway.
+The results show that an integrated system can provide up to 50\% reduction in total vehicle miles traveled.
+These studies provide sufficient analysis toward the AV--PT integration relationship.
+The co-operation strategies for AV and PT are also designed \citep{salazar2018interaction}.